apple/swift-migration-guide/Guide.docc/CommonProblems.md

 while the `foreground` property uses actor isolation.
 Combining these two techniques results in a type that better describes its internal semantics.
-And by doing this, the type can now continue to take advantage of the compiler's automated isolation checking.
+By doing this, the type continues to take advantage of the compiler's automated isolation checking.

 ### Non-Isolated Initialization

-Actor-isolated types can present a problem when they have to be initialized in a non-isolated context.
+Actor-isolated types can present a problem when they are initialized in a non-isolated context.
-This occurs frequently when the type is used in a default value expression or as a property initializer.
+This frequently occurs when the type is used in a default value expression or as a property initializer.

 > Note: These problems could also be a symptom of